opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Handler is a normal PHP class which is invokable
 * `messenger:message_hander` tag in config
 * Autowire with `MessageHandlerInterface`
 * What if it takes 20 seconds to send a message?
-Uses asyncronus
+Use asynchronous.
+* Transports as middleware (needs sender, receiver, configurable with DSN, encode/decode)